 If you have a criminal, DUI, or traffic offense charge pending, you undoubtedly have questions.
-Browse through the questions that most clients have when they contact our office.
-If you have questions on your case, we are more than happy to answer them at your free consultation.
+Browse through the questions that most clients have when they contact our office to discuss their case.
+Please understand these are general questions and we cannot answer your specific questions until we know your case.
+If you would like to get answers on your case, we are more than happy to answer them at your free consultation.

 If you or a loved one has been arrested, your first call should be to an experienced and hardworking criminal and DUI defense lawyer.
 If you are in custody, we will determine your options.
 If necessary, we will get you in contact with a bail bonds company so you can quickly secure bail.